Carlita96/special_course/README.md

 `./bigTargetProcessTool ~/Documents/pcd.pcd 0 0 1.5 0.2`

-The information obtained from this tool will be printed in the terminal.
+When running this program, a viewer will show the pointcloud in white and the selected part of the target in red.
+Try to place the red points in the middle of the target.
+Then, the distance mean of these points and the standard deviation of this points will be printed in the terminal.

 NOTE: It is important to close the window of the viewer with the cross of the window, as doing Control+C on the terminal would terminate the process and the data like distance error will not be printed.